 How to create a print-on-demand file?

-Print-on-demand books can be paperback or hardback.
+While PublishDrive handles the distribution, print-on-demand publishers will offer the actual paperback or hardback books.
 The most common POD format is paperback, trim size being 6x9 inches.
 Let’s see how you can create these files yourself and what options you have regarding POD service providers (like PublishDrive!, KDP Print, or Chinese retailers).

 At the simplest level, you can do all your interior formatting in Word by exporting your print-ready PDF file.
 Please note that professional page layouts can be done with InDesign or other programs alike.
 If your title is a straightforward text-based book, like a novel, using Word should be fine.
 You can also check out other software like Vellum for formatting your print or ebook.

 Then you’ll need to choose the size of your book first as it governs how much text you have on each page.
 The most common sizes are 5x8 or 6x9 inches, but PublishDrive handles 28 sizes.

 Don’t forget, printing costs are based on page count.
 So the fewer pages your book has, the more profit there is per title.
 Readers want a decent thickness to prints, so don’t cut out too much as you may lose the interest of readers.

 It’s also important to know you need to add 0.125" (3 mm) bleed (added on to the three trimmed edges) to the actual size of your book.
 That’s how printers work.

 When you have decided on the book size, set up uniform margins and standardized text space.
 As a general rule of thumb, use only one typeface for the body text.
 The usual type size is 12 pt or 11.5 pm.